UoB-COMSM0110/2024-group-18/README.md

  <img src="https://i.imgur.com/lnxVVyN.jpeg" width="500" >

 From left to right:
-- **Mihir:** Dev Ops lead, built out our tooling and was our in-house GitHub expert, providing support and pioneering our crucial PR based workflow that meant we had only a few Git related issues!
+- **`Mihir`:** Dev Ops lead, built out our tooling and was our in-house GitHub expert, providing support and pioneering our crucial PR based workflow that meant we had only a few Git related issues!
-- **Tom:** Lead designer, regularly created interactive iPad demos of what a level could look like and provided expert analysis when playtesting levels.
+- **`Tom`:** Lead designer, regularly created interactive iPad demos of what a level could look like and provided expert analysis when playtesting levels.
-- **Ali:** Scrum master, tended to be the one to encourage communication through team members through meetings and evaluate which tasks should be prioritized for the next sprint.
+- **`Ali`:** Scrum master, tended to be the one to encourage communication through team members through meetings and evaluate which tasks should be prioritized for the next sprint.
-- **Yi:** Developer who built out large parts of the game, whilst also acting as a subject matter expert, teaching all of us how to be better game developers.
+- **`Yi`:** Developer who built out large parts of the game, whilst also acting as a subject matter expert, teaching all of us how to be better game developers.
-- **Kaiyan:** Developer, especially focused on the dynamic tooltips in the tutorial level that resulted in far more players being able to understand the game.
+- **`Kaiyan`:** Developer, especially focused on the dynamic tooltips in the tutorial level that resulted in far more players being able to understand the game.

 # 2. Introduction